poorvib2024-pixel/Learning-Git/README.md

-I am learning Git and Github.
+iI am learning Git and Github.
+I love Github and i am ready to make new project.